kboughto/CompGeom_FinalProject/README.md

 ## Computational Geometry Fall 2025

 ## Overview
-This file contains implementation example of the path planning using constrained Delauay Triangulation.
-Given an image of a classroom environment, we find the obstacles within it and set them as obstacle polygons, construct the envrionemnt and obstacles as polygons, find the centroids of the CDT and build a graph connecting adjacent centroids, then compute the shortest path avoiding obstacles between a starting and end point (centroids) using Dijkstra's.
+This file contains an implementation example of path planning using constrained Delauay triangulation (CDT).
+Given an image of a classroom environment, we find the obstacles within it and set them as obstacle polygons, construct the envrionemnt and obstacles as polygons, find the centroids of the CDT and build a graph connecting adjacent centroids, then compute the shortest path avoiding obstacles between a starting and end point (centroids) using Dijkstra's algorithm.

 ## How to Run Our Code